 Whatever, none of these theories seem to be too conclusive.
 Remains only the assumption that climate change in America does not exist because it has already taken place.
 That means all we experience here at Lake Powell is the final result after the climate has changed.
 And that also means that America is again very advanced compared to any other country in the world.
 Thus it’s really 1st.
 And so GREAT!!!
 Isn’t that a wonderful assumption?

 Ok.
 Enough theories.
 We move on.
 A visit to the Natural Bridges National Monument.
-A pretty small and rather unknown area with some stone bridges.
+A pretty small and rather unknown place with some stone bridges.
 Good for some short hikes.

 In the evening we arrive in Monticello.
 Despite its beautiful Italian name – immediately you dream of ruccola, bresaola, gorgonzola or Berlusconi – it’s just a cluster of houses, some motels’n’ugly RV sites and next to no eateries.
 So no Chianti and Risotto con merione assciuto.
 No, just hamburgers or cheeseburgers.